 We discussed his style.
-I liked best his earliest sound, back in the Argo Records recordings around 1960.
+I liked best his earliest sound, back on the Argo Records recordings around 1960.
 And found his more recent playing not nearly as distinctive.
 Not that I said so to him.
-That ca 1960 style I find matches up with what All Music Guide’s Scott Yanow calls a “use of space.”
+That ca. 1960 style, I find, matches up with what All Music Guide’s Scott Yanow calls a “use of space.”
 Richard Wang in the New Grove Dictionary of Jazz refers to it as “lean” with “simple embellishments.”
 And Wikipedia quotes “minimalist” as written by eMusic’s John Morthland.
-Apple Music Preview’s Matt Collar says that what Jamal “chose not to play marked him as an innovator…an adept use of tension and release..(with) nuanced shadings.”
-And calls attention to something later as “expansive” and “ funk-infused.”
+Apple Music Preview’s Matt Collar says that what Jamal “chose not to play marked him as an innovator…an adept use of tension and release…(with) nuanced shadings.”
+And calls attention to something later as “expansive” and “funk-infused.”

 Clearly Jamal was, let’s say, protective of his image.
 And when I mentioned that term “space,” referring to critic Ralph Gleason using it, Jamal talked about his dislike of music critics.
 Not that that attitude is rare.
 Many musicians don’t like being pigeon-holed in print and take umbrage at mistaken information passed off as fact.